project-sunbird/sunbird.org-docs/developer-docs/server-configurations/env_variables_content_service.md

 allowSearch: true
 ---

+## Overview

-The following is a list of environment variables and their default values, as required to run the Sunbird content service.
-The list also gives you an indication of the purpose of the variable.
+The page contains the list of environment variables and their default values, as required to run the Sunbird content service.
+The list also provides indication of the purpose of the variable.
 Modifying the variable value, allows you to change default behavior based on your need or purpose.

 | S No. | Variable Name | Description| Purpose | Sample Value |
 |--|------|-----------------|-----------------|-------|-------|